Fertility Preservation

 What happens

-Eggs are rapidly frozen using vitrification to prevent ice crystal damage.
+Eggs are rapidly frozen using vitrification to maintain cell viability and prevent ice crystal damage.

 Typical timeline